-Triage and early recognition;

-- Emphasis on hand hygiene, respiratory hygiene, and medical masks to be used by patients with respiratory symptoms; - Appropriate use of contact and droplet precautions for all suspected cases - Prioritization of care of symptomatic patients - When symptomatic patients are required to wait, ensure they have a separate waiting area. - Educate patients and families about the early recognition of symptoms, basic precautions to be used, and which health care facility they should go to.
+- o Triage and early recognition; - o Emphasis on hand hygiene, respiratory hygiene, and medical masks to be used by patients with respiratory symptoms; - o Appropriate use of contact and droplet precautions for all suspected cases - o Prioritization of care of symptomatic patients - o When symptomatic patients are required to wait, ensure they have a separate waiting o Educate patients and families about the early recognition of symptoms, basic precautions to be used, and which health care facility they should go to.
 Mission is required to define the duration of additional precautions.